marko-londo/LSTM-Stock-Predictor/README.md

 # Bitcoin Price Prediction with Deep Learning

-This repository presents a deep learning recurrent neural network model to predict Bitcoin's closing prices using LSTM (Long Short Term Memory) cells.
+In this repository, I leverage recurrent neural networks using LSTM (Long Short Term Memory) cells to predict Bitcoin's closing prices.
+The exact same model architecture and random seed have been employed across two distinct notebooks, ensuring consistency in the modeling approach.

 ## Overview

-1. **Closing Price Predictor**: This model employs a window of past closing prices to predict the `nth` closing price.
-For instance, if a window of 10 days is used, the model would take the closing prices of the previous 10 days to predict the 11th day's closing price.
+1. **Notebook 1 - Closing Price Predictor**: This notebook focuses on using a window of past closing prices to predict the `nth` closing price.
-2. **FNG Predictor**: This model utilizes the Fear and Greed (FNG) indicators to make its predictions about the closing price.
+2. **Notebook 2 - FNG Predictor**: The emphasis of this notebook is on employing the Fear and Greed (FNG) indicators as features to predict the closing price.

 ### Data Preparation

-The dataset has been prepared, split, and normalized for training and testing.
-Appropriate data preprocessing steps ensure that the models receive the data in a format conducive to training.
+Both notebooks follow an identical process where the dataset is prepared, split, and normalized for training and testing.
+Such preprocessing ensures a consistent input format for our LSTM RNN model.

 ### Model Construction and Training

-Custom LSTM RNN models were built and trained to accommodate the specific nuances of Bitcoin's price movements.
+The same custom LSTM RNN model was replicated across both notebooks for training on different sets of features.

 ### Evaluation

-Both models underwent thorough evaluation to compare their performance:
+A comparison of performance between the two models revealed:

 - **Closing Price Predictor**: Achieved a loss of `0.013043398037552834`.
-- **FNG Predictor**: Noted a loss of `0.13850949704647064`.
+- **FNG Predictor**: Posted a loss of `0.13850949704647064`.

-Clearly, the Closing Price Predictor outperformed the FNG Predictor in terms of accuracy.
+Despite the similarity in architecture, the Closing Price Predictor evidently delivered superior results compared to the FNG Predictor.

 ### Visualization

-Visual comparisons between actual vs. predicted values were drawn for both models:
+Visual comparisons between actual vs. predicted values were created:

-- The **Closing Price Predictor** showcased an impressive performance, with its predictions closely mirroring the actual data.
+- The **Closing Price Predictor** exhibited exceptional alignment with the actual data, closely tracing its fluctuations.
-- The **FNG Predictor**, on the other hand, managed to capture the overall trend decently but fell short of pinpointing the exact values.
+- The **FNG Predictor** managed to emulate the broader trend but didn't always pinpoint precise values.

 #### Best Time Window

-The most effective time window for making predictions was found to be 1 day.
-This makes intuitive sense since cryptocurrency markets, especially Bitcoin, are highly volatile and are influenced by a multitude of factors on a day-to-day basis.
-Using a short window ensures that the model is trained on the most recent and relevant data.
+The 1-day window emerged as the most effective for making predictions.
+Given Bitcoin's notorious volatility and the plethora of daily influences, a short window allows the model to train on the freshest, most pertinent data.

 ### Visualizations

-To view the visualizations of each model's performance, use the following code:
+To observe the visual depictions of each model's predictions, utilize the following code:

 ```python
 # Replace this placeholder with your code to display images of each visualization.